 It took two years and three months for the homicide case to come to trial.
-The accused, who had been in custody during this time, was tried at District Court in Meilen, Switzerland.
+The accused, who had been in custody during this time, was tried at the District Court in Meilen, Switzerland.
 The hearing began on Monday, 27th March 2017.
 The trial finished around 7pm on 30th March 2017.

 During the trial